Mossimo

-Mossimo was a sportswear and accessories company, founded in 1986 by designer Mossimo Giannulli that was acquired by Iconix Brand Group in 2006.
-Mossimo specialized in youth and teenage clothing such as shirts, jeans, jackets, socks, underwear, and accessories.
+Mossimo is a sportswear and accessories company founded in 1986 by designer Mossimo Giannulli and acquired by Iconix Brand Group in 2006.
+Mossimo specializes in youth and teenage clothing, including shirts, jeans, jackets, socks, underwear, and accessories.

 History

 Founding (1986) and expansion

 Mossimo was founded in 1986 by Mossimo Giannulli on Balboa Island in Newport Beach, California.
-Giannulli dropped out of the University of Southern California in 1987, to create his Mossimo streetwear line, with a $100,000 loan from his father.
-At the close of his company's first fiscal year, Giannulli had $1 million in profits.
-The following year, he had $4 million.
+Giannulli dropped out of the University of Southern California in 1987 to create his Mossimo streetwear line, funded by a $100,000 loan from his father.
+At the close of the company's first fiscal year, Giannulli reported $1 million in profits.
+The following year, the company generated $4 million.

-Mossimo clothing features prominently in the 1990 volleyball film Side Out.
+Mossimo clothing featured prominently in the 1990 volleyball film Side Out.

 IPO (1996) and relationship with Target (2000–2017)

-In 1996, Mossimo went public in an initial public offering.
-After shares tumbled from $50.00 to $4.75 when Giannulli tried and failed to transition the brand from streetwear/beachwear to high fashion, he took the brand downscale.
-On March 28, 2000, Mossimo, Inc announced a major, multi-product licensing agreement with Target stores, for $27.8 million.
-In 2017, Target underwent a makeover, introducing new smaller lines and eliminating bigger billion-dollar lines, including Mossimo.
+In 1996, Mossimo went public in an initial public offering (IPO).
+After share prices declined from $50.00 to $4.75 following an attempt to transition the brand from streetwear and beachwear to high fashion, Giannulli repositioned the brand for a broader consumer market.
+On March 28, 2000, Mossimo, Inc. announced a major, multi-product licensing agreement with Target stores for $27.8 million.
+In 2017, Target restructured its inventory, introducing smaller lines and eliminating bigger brands, including Mossimo.

 Target distanced itself from Mossimo amid Mossimo Giannulli's involvement in the 2019 college admissions bribery scandal, saying that Target had not been involved with Giannulli in over a decade.
-Mossimo and his wife, actress Lori Loughlin, were convicted of bribing University of Southern California officials with up to $500,000, to secure enrollment of their two daughters.
+Giannulli and his wife, actress Lori Loughlin, were convicted of bribing University of Southern California officials with up to $500,000 to secure the enrollment of their two daughters.